Author’s background: Went to a public university in Georgia, have been around many interesting places though.

 Some other examples: people being impressed if I say I go to Georgia Tech (I do not feel like it was that good), people being impressed by someone who did internships at well known companies, dating a person because who seems attractive but then finding out that their living life is slob-like, thinking of this one person from high school who got into a really good college, so for a moment we thought that they were secretly super-competent, until 4 years later we realize this person really hasn’t done much at all.

-And perhaps what I’m stating is a luxury belief: college or prestige is fake and not worth that much to me only because I have it and because I’ve done certain things, making what I’m saying harmful to others.
+And perhaps what I’m stating is a “luxury belief”: college or prestige is fake and not worth that much to me only because I have it and because I’ve done certain things, making what I’m saying harmful to others.
 Yeah, I agree.
 If college is your best option you should do it.
 However, I think even if I went to a top college, I might not be totally enthused with my experience at the end of it.

 It is fact that college is a scarce resource, that upward mobility is a scarce resource, education, access to networks where things are happening, and so on, but what’s more damning is that those who are responsible for admissions aren’t responsible for poor choices, by which they squander the nation’s potential.
+I’ve removed this statement as it assumes there’s some sort of plan behind the top universities and that they’re not just running in autopilot mode.

 I talked with this guy once who got his exchange programs (Critical Language Scholarship) cancelled during COVID year.
 He spent 1-2 years doing online classes without meaning and now at 22 he still had student debt to pay off.
 I talked to a millennial who felt cheated too, graduating into the 2008 job market when he still believed in the idea of college as a set financial payoff.
 If you fall through the gaps somehow, and that can be not getting admitted to a good college, life can in many ways be ruined, but it becomes OK because you then accept the greatly limited world you inhabit.

 Something that you only gain in retrospect is being able to see “through” things: I would be able to decompose all parts of a website, the Common Application’s forms and divs and technologies used, get an impression of the types of people working in an admissions office, see the common tools used across colleges (Gradescope, Canvas, Edstem/Piazza) as part of the modern procurement of goods and services, and realize none of it is that special in the end.
-College is overhyped, the process by which is likely a lack of grounding from knowing people of different ages.
+College is overhyped, the process by which is likely a lack of grounding from knowing people of different ages and places.

 The educational landscape